RWS/studio-api-docs/apiconcepts/projectautomation/required_references_and_namespaces.md

 The API is organized in a way that allows future implementations for other types of projects, like for instance projects hosted on a project server.
 For this reason, the separate **Sdl.ProjectAutomation.Core** assembly defines a generic IProject interface that represents a generic localization project.

-The **Sdl.ProjectAutomation.FileBased** assembly contains the specific implementation of the Project Automation API for file-based SDL Trados Studio 2017 projects, via the [FileBasedProject](../../api/projectautomation/Sdl.ProjectAutomation.FileBased.FileBasedProject.yml) class.
+The **Sdl.ProjectAutomation.FileBased** assembly contains the specific implementation of the Project Automation API for file-based <Var:ProductName> projects, via the [FileBasedProject](../../api/projectautomation/Sdl.ProjectAutomation.FileBased.FileBasedProject.yml) class.

 Finally, the **Sdl.ProjectAutomation.Settings** assembly exposes a number of settings groups that provide access to settings which control various aspects of localization project processing.